 Establishing Financial Support Scheme that Leverages Electronically Recorded Monetary Claims

 For reconstruction efforts in the disaster-stricken areas, the construction of public housing for people displaced by the disaster continues to be an urgent matter.
 However, when constructing this public housing, payments to contractors are made in a lump sum once housing construction is completed.
 This has led to financial issues for contractors as it can take a considerable amount of time until payments are made.
-As part of its efforts to support reconstruction, Bank of Tokyo-Mitsubishi UFJ (the Bank) has established a financial support scheme that leverages electronically recorded monetary claims for the Public Housing for Reconstruction Promotion Committee in Onagawa Town, Miyagi Prefecture.
+As part of its efforts to support reconstruction, MUFG Bank (the Bank) has established a financial support scheme that leverages electronically recorded monetary claims for the Public Housing for Reconstruction Promotion Committee in Onagawa Town, Miyagi Prefecture.
 This scheme addresses the financial issues contractors are facing by allowing them to receive substantial piecework payments before all the housing is transferred to the new residents.
 As a result, this scheme has helped reduce the financial burden of contractors.

 Settlement Scheme for Public Housing for Reconstruction in Onagawa Town

 Providing Financial Support through the Interest Subsidy Program

 For funding of core projects as part of reconstruction plans in designated Special Zones for Reconstruction in the disaster areas (in 227 municipalities), the national government subsidizes up to 0.7% of the interest for five years.
 By utilizing this program, businesses carrying out core projects within the area's reconstruction plan are able to receive low-interest rate loans and, as a result, this program has allowed businesses to smoothly undertake these projects.